-Amazon and Microsoft’s cloud-computing businesses poised to weather a recession, despite coronavirus, analysts say
+Amazon, Microsoft cloud-computing can weather a recession and coronavirus, analysts say

 But even if cloud customers start combing through their bills, for most, there’s only so much they can cut.
 While some customer-facing applications can scale up and down with demand, and discretionary development projects can be put on hold, other cloud applications that are core to a business’ basic operations don’t change much with revenue fluctuations.

-That’s a change from the Great Recession of 2007-2009, when cloud computing was a relatively small feature of the information- technology landscape, used for discrete applications or by small teams within an organization.
+That’s a change from the Great Recession of 2007-2009, when cloud computing was a relatively small feature of the information-technology landscape, used for discrete applications or by small teams within an organization.

 “The difference now is that there are entire companies running their computing environments [in the cloud] at a scale that we’ve never seen anything remotely close to,” Quinn said.